mjeanmar/mdi-basic-training/_docs/hpc-servers/linux-basics/commands.md

 ### Command shells

-A "shell" is a program that controls an an intance of a user's interaction with the Linux operation system.
+A "shell" is a program that controls an an instance of a user's interaction with the Linux operation system.
 When you open a terminal window, you are placed into an interactive shell and given a command "prompt", shown as a **$** symbol: